-The Audit Committee (established on 9 December 2010) currently comprises independent Non-Executive Directors, Mr John Hopkins (Chairman of the Audit Committee) and Mr Ian Williams (Chairman of the Board).
-Mr William Johnson was a member until his retirement as Director on 31 October 2013.
+The Audit Committee currently comprises Non-Executive Director Mr Vikas Jain (Chairman of the Audit Committee), independent Non-Executive Chairman of the Board Mr James Phipps (as a Committee member) and Executive Director Mr Atmavireshwar Sthapak.
 Their qualifications and experience are stated in the Company's latest Annual Report.